I'm a first-year computer science Ph.D. student at the Berkeley Artificial Intelligence Research Lab

 and Anca Dragan

-I'm currently exploring the intersection of machine learning and human-robot interaction as a member of the RAIL
+I'm currently exploring the intersection of machine learning, robotics, and cognitive science as a member of the RAIL

 that can be used to improve long-term human learning, in collaboration with Thorsten Joachims